ch007m/my-volumio-dev/README.md

 ## Automate to restart the Web radio using its Playlist

-- Install cron and configure it to restart PL when volumio boots
+- Install cron and check if it works
 ```bash
 apt-get install cron
 systemctl status cron
 ```

-- Add a bash script file `/home/volumio/playlist.sh` to check if volumio has started in order to launch the playlist
+- Add a bash script file `/home/volumio/playlist.sh` to check if volumio web server has started in order to launch the playlist
 ```bash
 #/bin/sh